robinmonjo/thin-lxc/README.md

 ### Reload
 `thin-lxc -a reload`

 After a reboot, AuFS mounts and iptables rules (for packet forwarding) will be deleted.
 Running `reload` will re-setup everything in place.
 A good idea is to create an upstart script to launch this command at boot time.
+Note that this command only need to be run once.

 ### Limitations